Best Stand Mixer of 2021

 KitchenAid 6-Qt.
 Professional Bowl-Lift

 The KitchenAid Professional helps your home kitchen feel a little more like a commercial one.
 This bowl-lift mixer boasts precision craftsmanship, one-handed operation, and enough mixing power to simulate a minor earthquake.
-This power translates to dough kneading, cookie mixing, frosting whipping ascendency.
+The abundant power translates to dough kneading, cookie mixing, frosting whipping ascendency.
 When the mixer's work is complete, the bowl-lift makes clean-up a cinch.
-This design eliminates the hinge where the head and neck meet — as with tilt-head models — reducing the nooks and crannies where frosting, etc. build up.
+This design eliminates the hinge where the head and neck meet — as with tilt-head models — reducing the nooks and crannies where frosting and crumbs build up.

-The bowl-lift is very convenient, but it only has two settings, all up and all down.
-Also, the up setting leaves a space between the bowl and the attachment.
-This brings up a broader problem coming from the Professional's prodigious proportions.
-When mixing small batches, the user must aid the machine with a spatula to incorporate ingredients that get stranded on the bottom and sides of the bowl.
-Additionally, the fixed head design will often require the bowl to be lowered when adding large quantities of dry ingredients.
-In reality, all mixers have problems of this sort and many to a greater degree.
-But all things considered, the problems solved by the Professional far outweigh those unresolved.
+The bowl-lift is very convenient, but it only has two settings: fully up or fully down.
+If the bowl is fully up, there is a space left between the bowl and attachment.
+When mixing small batches, you must aid the machine with a spatula to incorporate ingredients that get stranded on the bottom and sides of the bowl.
+Additionally, the fixed head design often requires lowering the bowl when adding large quantities of dry ingredients.
+In reality, all mixers have problems of this sort — many to a greater degree.
+But all things considered, the problems solved by the Professional far outweigh those left unresolved.

 Read review: KitchenAid 6-Qt.
 Professional Bowl-Lift